Phase transition of degenerate Tur\'{a}n problems in $p$-norms: Introduction

-\end{theorem} We conjecture that the $\log n$ factor in Theorem~\ref{THM:r-graph-critical-point} can be removed.
+\end{theorem} We conjecture that the $\log n$ factor in Theorem~\ref{THM:r-graph-critical-point} can be removed, thus extending the conjecture of F\"{u}redi and K\"{u}ndgen \cite{FK06} who made it for $r=2$.
 In support of this conjecture, we prove it for several well-studied families of bipartite graphs in the following theorem.

 Given a bipartite graph $F$ with two parts $V_1$ and $V_2$, we say $F$ is \textbf{$s$-bounded} if every vertex in $V_2$ has degree at most $s$.
 A celebrated theorem of F{\" u}redi~\cite{Furedi91}, later refined by Alon--Krivelevich--Sudakov~\cite{AKS03}, establishes that $\mathrm{ex}(n,F) = O(n^{2-\frac{1}{s}})$ for every $s$-bounded bipartite graph $F$.
 This bound is tight for graphs such as complete bipartite graphs $K_{s,t}$ when $t$ is sufficiently large~\cite{KRS96,ARS99,Bukh21}.